The King’s Fund independent learning review

 We’re supporting the wellbeing of our people at the RCP:

-- We’re developing a dedicated health and wellbeing survey for clinical volunteers.
+• We’re developing a dedicated volunteer policy and health and wellbeing survey for clinical volunteers.

 The action plan

-Our action plan takes the main themes from The King’s Fund learning review and groups 14 actions alongside them.
-We hope to complete much of the work by the end of 2025, although governance and constitutional changes will include active engagement with the membership so take longer.
+Our action plan took the main themes from The King’s Fund learning review and grouped 14 actions alongside them.

 Theme one: Leadership, management and culture